alibaba-damo-academy/PixelRefer/README.md

 - The annotations of the benchmark can be found in [🤗benchmark](https://huggingface.co/datasets/DAMO-NLP-SG/VideoRefer-Bench).

-- The usage of VideoRefer-Bench is detailed in [doc](./Benchmark.md).
+- The usage of VideoRefer-Bench is detailed in [doc](./benchmark/README.md.md).

+- To evaluate general MLLMs on VideoRefer-Bench, please refer to [eval](./benchmark/evaluation_general_mllms.md).

 ## 📑 Citation